Coronavirus (COVID-19) Resources

 Veterinary Industry Impact Tracker

-Year-over-year daily average invoices per practice were again flat nationwide, the same as the previous week.
-Larger practices were down 1%, compared to being down 2% the previous week.
-Smaller practices were again up 6%, the same as the previous week.
-The top three states with the most significant decrease in invoices YoY were New York, down 12%; Maryland, down 12%; and Massachusetts, down 11%.
-Maine and Michigan were also down 11%.
+Year-over-year daily average invoices per practice were up 4% nationwide, the same as the previous week.
+Larger practices were flat, the same as the previous week.
+Smaller practices were up 7%, the same as the previous week.
+Wellness visits (those with vaccines) were up 17% and product-only visits were up 2%, whereas non-wellness visits (those without vaccines) were flat.
+The top states with the most significant change in invoices YoY were Kentucky, up 16.5%; Georgia, up 9%; and Illinois, up 7.5%.

 Sign up to have summaries delivered to your inbox each week.

 What veterinary practices are doing to manage COVID-19

 Across the globe, we’re seeing a clear need for practices to set a COVID-19 operation plan.
 This isn’t business as usual and many practices are adjusting procedures and responding quickly to the shifting environment.

 Practices have begun offering curbside pickup of patients and delivery of products so that clients can safely remain in their vehicles.
 They’re also instructing clients to wait in their vehicles, with some practices only allowing staff members inside the practice.

 Canceling well visits, elective procedures, and boarding to reduce demand, while also rebooking appointments for later in the year if possible.

 Practices are updating their cleaning policies based on CDC and AVMA recommendations and educating employees on COVID-19 best practices, including staying home when sick.